The Reserve Nature Center

 Public is welcome to visit Tuesday through Saturday from 9 am until 4:00 pm.

 Once inside the Nature Center, visitors can enjoy a wall-length mural depicting river and coastal habitats, echoing the view out of the ceiling-high picture window on the south side of the center.
 These tall windows peer through more scrubby pine and palmettos to overlook the Cat Point oyster bar.
-A coastal walk from the building to the shoreline gives visitors further opportunity to learn about and enjoy the natural setting of the building.
+A coastal boardwalk from the building to the shoreline gives visitors further opportunity to enjoy the surrounding habitat and learn about the watershed that feeds the Apalachicola River.

 The building is LEED (Leadership in Energy and Environmental Design) certified at the silver level, which means that many aspects of the facility are designed to be energy efficient and environmentally sensitive.
 Compact fluorescent bulbs are used throughout the facility; many of which are on motion sensors, so lights are only on when the rooms are occupied.
 The design and construction of the facility was completed with much of the property left undisturbed.
 Only a handful of small trees were removed during the construction of the facility, so there is no aspect from which the entire building can be viewed.
 The parking areas are constructed from pervious materials, allowing rainwater to permeate the ground without creating excessive runoff.
 The roof of the facility is designed to capture rainwater and funnel it into cisterns underneath the building.
 The water from these cisterns is used for flushing toilets and irrigation for landscaping.